Pacifica, California

 Pacifica single-family typically runs $900K to $1.5M for inland tracts (Sharp Park, Park Pacifica), $1.1M to $1.8M for the coastal hillside view tracts (Pedro Point, Linda Mar hillside), and $1.3M to $2M+ for the premium ocean-front and ocean-view Linda Mar coastal tracts.
 Condos and townhomes run $600K to $1M.
 The February 2026 Andover Dr closing at $1.103M is representative of the inland to coastal-hillside transition tier.

-What's the deal with Pacifica hospitals?
+What is the deal with Pacifica hospitals?

 Coastal living, what should I know?

 Pacifica's coastal exposure is the lifestyle attraction and the structural cost.
-The salt air and fog accelerate the wear cycle on exterior paint, wood trim, window seals, and metal fixtures, plan for a more frequent maintenance cycle than inland properties.
+The salt air and fog accelerate the wear cycle on exterior paint, wood trim, window seals, and metal fixtures; plan for a more frequent maintenance cycle than inland properties.
 Coastal bluff and beach-front properties carry erosion risk that requires specialized geotech disclosure review; Esplanade Drive in particular has had documented bluff-erosion property loss in the last 15 years.
 Lily walks every Pacifica coastal property with the geotech and erosion documentation in mind before recommending an offer.

 Does Lily Garipova speak Russian for Pacifica transactions?